F1 driver market: The contenders for 2023 seats with Daniel Ricciardo, Mick Schumacher futures unclear

 Nicholas Latifi's impending exit leaves an opening at Williams, whose movements could depend on how the dominoes fall in the driver market.

-Given his pedigree, and more importantly, how well he performed in Alex Albon's absence in Italy, De Vries would surely be Williams' preferred choice.
-They may be beaten out in this race by teams further up the grid, although perhaps they can lean on their relationship with Mercedes to secure the services of their reserve.
+Given his pedigree, and more importantly, how well he performed in Alex Albon's absence in Italy, De Vries would surely be Williams' preferred choice, but they appear set to miss out on him to AlphaTauri.

 Other than De Vries, Logan Sargeant is the name that has cropped up most in links with Williams.